-- NOTE: This is a CHARGED and WET storage battery.
-It was activitated at time of manufacture and charged to full rated capacity. - a.
+NOTE: This is a CHARGED and WET storage battery.
+It was activitated at time of manufacture and charged to full rated capacity.

+- a.
 On the battery cover, indicate the date (month and year) of preparation for service. - b.
-Check the electrolyte specific gravity and levels in all cells, and adjust to the proper levels by adding distilled or drinking water as required.
+Check the electrolyte specific gravity and levels in all cells, and adjust to the proper levels by adding distilled water as required.
 Charge at a constant voltage of 15 until the specific gravity of the electrolyte remains constant for three consecutive reading taken at 30-minute intervals. - c.
 Check the electrolyte levels.
-Add distilled or drinking water, as required, to maintain proper level.
+Add distilled water as required, to maintain proper level.
 Add the water only while the battery is being charged. - d.
 The battery is now ready for use. - e.
 Keep the top and sides of the battery clean and dry.
 Make sure the vent-filler plugs are clean.
 When cleaning is required, wash with water. - f.
-Battery should be charged every 6 months and kept in cool, dry storage when not in use. - g.
-Charging voltage: 15 volts, constant potential.
+Battery should be charged every 6 months and kept in cool, dry storage when not in use.

 3.8 Workmanship.
 Batteries shall be processed in such a manner as to be uniform in quality and free of defects that will affect their life, serviceability, or appearance.
 Containers, covers, and vent filler plugs shall be free of cracks, leaks, and broken parts.
-Lead-burning shall be homogeneous and free of blow-holes or imperfect bonds between parts which have been burned together.
+Lead-burning shall be homogeneous and free of blow-holes or inperfect bonds between parts which have been burned together.
 Marking shall be clear and distinct.